 Will I be the youngest/oldest one at BCI?

 Chances are, no. The average age is 24, although the program is open to and composed of adults ages 20-29.

 Who participates in BCI?

 BCI attracts young adults from around the world creating a dynamic, pluralistic, and one-of-a-kind Jewish community.
 As any BCI alum will tell you, a core part of the experience for each participant is getting to know young Jewish people from a full range of backgrounds.
 Our cohorts tend to be diverse in terms of religious background and Jewish knowledge, region of origin (including across the U.S. and around the world), race, gender, sexual orientation, political ideology, hobbies and interests, and more.
-Most of our participants are between the ages of 20 and 29.
+All of our participants are between the ages of 20 and 29.